SAMtoBAM/pggb_starship_pipeline/README.md

 done > ${combinedgenome2}.smooth.final.w1kb.multiple_references.pavs.matrix.ROI.${minsizeinsertion2}kb_min.fa

 ##in these cases we can certainly be looking at deletions
-##however large deletions are rather rare
+##however large deletions are rather rare, particularly in coding rich regions
 ##filtering for some features without knowing the phylogenetic realtionship of the strains could remove important regions.
 Considering in each graph the phylogenetic relationship was changing, these potential deletions are left in and we can continue to analyse in the absence of potentially biasing the results

 ##how about some stats about these ROIs, per strain